blessdyb/paperprison-rjatool/README.md

 `npm run build`

 It will generate everything under ./docs folder.
-Please follow https://docs.github.com/en/pages